-Sales tax nexus is the connection between a seller and a state that requires the seller to register, collect, and remit tax on sales made in the state.
+Sales tax nexus is the connection between a seller and a state that requires the seller to register, collect, and remit sales tax on sales made in the state.
 Certain business activities such as having a physical presence in a jurisdiction or reaching a sales threshold may establish nexus with the state.

 - What business activities trigger nexus?

-- How can you determine sales tax nexus?
+- How do you determine sales tax nexus?

 - What should you do when nexus is established?

 If your business has a physical presence in a state — such as a brick-and-mortar location — you’re required to collect and remit sales tax within that state.
 Physical presence also includes renting or owning property, employing remote workers, even storing property in a fulfillment center or location owned by someone else.

 The ruling in South Dakota v.
 Wayfair, Inc. has paved the way for economic activity (i.e., sales or transaction volume alone) to establish economic nexus in many states.
 Following the decision, more than 40 states are now enacting or enforcing economic thresholds that require out-of-state sellers to register, collect, and remit sales tax.

 Online referrals such as contracts with an individual or business in another state to directly or indirectly refer potential customers through a web link or an in-state website can establish nexus.
 This is sometimes called click-through nexus.
 Most states have tied a sales threshold to online referrals or click-through activity, meaning you must generate a certain amount of sales to trigger sales tax nexus.